Meet our team

 Joyce has been a CT Technologist for 20+ years and an ACFRO team member for over 6 years.
 She has an Associate of Applied Science Degree in Radiologic Technology.
 She is a member of ASRT (American Society of Radiologic Technologists) and is CPR certified.
 She also has her Texas Medical Board License, and ARRT (The American Registry of Radiologic Technologist).
 Joyce loves being part a team fighting against cancer.
 In her spare time, she enjoys attending sporting events with her family and listening to country music.

-Nurse: The nurse assists the radiation oncologist in clinical duties at ACFRO.
-The nurse maintains medical records, billing, verification, and coding for insurance purposes.
-Additional clinical duties include taking and recording vital signs and medical histories, preparing patients for their medical examination, drawing blood, and administering medication as prescribed by the radiation oncologist.
+The nurse assists the radiation oncologist in clinical duties at ACFRO.
+Clinical duties can include taking and recording vital signs and medical histories, preparing patients for their medical examination, drawing blood, and administering medication as prescribed by the radiation oncologist.
+Additionally, the nurse functions as a patient advocate and liaison between the physician and patient.

 Radiation Patient Liaison: Corina is the Radiation Patient Liaison at ACFRO.
 She handles all patient billing, verifying benefits, and authorizations for radiation, Provenge, and Xofigo.
 She was previously a Patient Service Representative at ACFRO from 2015 to 2017, then came back in April 2018 in the role of Radiation Patient Liaison.
 Corina loves being a part of the ACFRO family and is dedicated to exhausting all measures to ease some of the financial burdens that may come with receiving treatment at ACFRO.